script

 1 credit hours

-The purpose of the exams is twofold.
+The summative evaluation course is a capstone of the physician assistant program that measures mastery of the PA program graduate competencies.
+The evaluation process will consider each of the following graduate competency categories: medical knowledge, interpersonal and communication skills, clinical and technical skills, clinical reasoning and problem-solving abilities, and professional behaviors.
+The purpose of the course is twofold.
 First, to ascertain if the student has both the broad and specific knowledge expected of someone holding a master’s degree in physician assistant studies.
-Second, to determine whether the student has been able to integrate knowledge obtained from individual courses into unified concepts.
-The student will be given the End-of-Curriculum Exam, a clinical skills examination, and an Objective Structured Clinical Evaluation (OSCE), and a summative Objective Structured Long Examination Record (OSLER).
+Second, to determine whether the student has integrated the knowledge obtained from individual courses into unified concepts.
+The student will be given the End of Curriculum Exam, a clinical skills examination, and an Objective Structured Clinical Evaluation (OSCE) and a summative Objective Structured Long Examination Record (OSLER).